GambitBSM/gambit/ScannerBit/emu_egg/README.md

 The user can create new emulatable capabilities or make existing capabilities emulatable, as long as the capability does not require a loop manager (or can be run on several OpenMP threads).
 New emulators can be created by designing a Python emulator plugin, as described below.

+The emulator system can be used in two ways:

+1. Emulation of the full likelihood function.
+2. Emulation of individual capabilities.

 # Quick start examples

 ### Full likelihood emulation